 Meet the Lawrence Studio

-One of UNCSA's two violin studios is led by professor Kevin Lawrence and includes serious and gifted violinists from ages 15 to 26 — a wonderfully diverse and hardworking group who enjoy each other and love the violin.
+One of UNCSA's two violin studios is led by professor Kevin Lawrence and includes serious and gifted violinists of all ages — a wonderfully diverse and hardworking group who enjoy each other and love the violin.

 Lawrence’s students have won first prizes in competitions sponsored by the NC Symphony, Winston-Salem Symphony, Charlotte Symphony, Raleigh Symphony, Durham Symphony and ASTA, and have performed in the finals of the Menuhin Competition, as well as the Hilton Head and MTNA competitions.
 Past students have continued their education at Juilliard, New England Conservatory, Yale, Mannes, Manhattan, Cleveland Institute, Indiana University, Peabody, McGill and the Leipzig Conservatory.